yjyao/practical-python/Notes/01_Introduction/01_Python.md

 following problem.

 Lucky Larry bought 75 shares of Google stock at a price of $235.14 per share.
 Today, shares of Google are priced at $711.25.
-Using Python’s interactive mode as a calculator, figure out how much profit Larry would make if he sold all of his shares.
+Using Python's interactive mode as a calculator, figure out how much profit Larry would make if he sold all of his shares.